Stanko/Stanko.github.io/content/about/index.md

 <img src="/img/s1.png" alt="My pixel art portrait" class="about__myself pixel-art" />

-I'm mostly maker of a digital stuff, but I love bringing digital into physical world.
+I'm mostly a maker of a digital stuff, but I love bringing digital into the physical world.
 That includes pen plotting my generative art, tinkering with hobby electronics and crafts.

 This is my longest living website/blog.
 It has been up since 2016 and I'm pretty proud how it evolved.
 I also fool around on [CodePen](http://codepen.io/stanko/) and maintain a few [npm](https://www.npmjs.com/~stanko) packages.
 You can find me on [GitHub](https://github.com/Stanko) or [LinkedIn](https://linkedin.com/in/stankotadic).